Turkish Cuisine: Regions, Meals, Ingredients & Food Culture

 Vegetable dishes in Turkish Cuisine

-The Aegean and Mediterranean regions grow vegetables year-round in their warm climates: zucchini, eggplant, cauliflower, bell peppers, green beans, spinach, artichokes, carrots, celery.
+The Aegean and Mediterranean regions have long growing seasons for vegetables such as zucchini, eggplant, peppers, green beans, spinach, artichokes, carrots, and celery.

 Further reading: Olive oil and olive oil dishes in Turkish cuisine.

-Pickles are another favorite way to eat vegetables, made from nearly everything, carrots and cucumbers included.
+Pickles are another common way to preserve vegetables, including carrots and cucumbers.

 The most popular vegetable dishes: